devopsgroup-io/vagrant-digitalocean/README.md

 `vagrant-digitalocean` is a provider plugin for Vagrant that allows the management of [Digital Ocean](https://www.digitalocean.com/) droplets (instances).

+## INSECURE

+As of this writing there is no support for custom keys on the droplets created by this provider.
+That means anyone with the vagrant keys and the IP of your droplet has root on your machine.

+*Do not use this plugin with sensitive projects*

 ## Status

 As of this writing the provider implementation is geared entirely toward a development workflow.
 That is, Digital Ocean droplets are meant to be used as a replacement for VirtualBox in a server developers workflow.